DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 9.md

 }
 ```

-View Functions: This function is a "view" function.
-It reads data from the contract but doesn't change anything.
+**View Functions**: A "view" function is a function which reads data from the contract but doesn't change anything.

 ```jsx
 access(all) view fun sayHello(): String {